Frank Farina: Personal life

 Farina is of Italian and Torres Strait Islander descent, and is the uncle of footballer Zenon Caravella.
 He is married with two children.
 In 1998, he published his autobiography My World Is Round: A Personal Playing History (ghost written by Bonita Mersiades).
-In 2000 Farina was awarded a Medal of the Order of Australia for "service to soccer as a player and coach".
+In 2000, Farina was awarded a Medal of the Order of Australia for "service to soccer as a player and coach".
 In October 2009 Farina was interviewed by Monica Attard on ABC Radio's Sunday Profile where he discussed the drink driving charge and his dismissal and their effect on his family.
-Farina is the namesake of the Frank Farina Cup, which is contested between National Premier Leagues Queensland teams Northern Fury FC and Far North Queensland FC, with the trophy named in recognition of Farina's North Queensland origins, and his achievements as a player.
-Frank Farina’s son Jordan Farina is also a footballer who plays in the National Premier Leagues Queensland for Queensland Lions FC as an attacker.
+Farina is the namesake of the Frank Farina Cup, which is contested between National Premier Leagues Queensland teams Northern Fury and Far North Queensland, with the trophy named in recognition of Farina's North Queensland origins, and his achievements as a player.
+Frank Farina’s son Jordan Farina is also a footballer who plays in the National Premier Leagues Queensland for Queensland Lions as an attacker.